ahmed-abd0/searchable/README.md

 ### Overwrite Default Columns

-if you want to overwrite the columns defined in the model you may pass columns as second parameter for the search scope
+If you want to override the columns defined in the model, you can pass the columns as a second parameter to the search scope.

 ```php
 User::search($searchWord, ["fname", "lname"])->get();